Tracing the footsteps of those who came before us: Family History Day at the Migration Museum

 Robyn Kasozi, Head of Public Engagement at the Migration Museum, enthused: “Our Family History Day aims to empower people to delve into their past and uncover their family’s migration stories, both within the UK and beyond its borders.”

 - Migration Museum’s Family History Day is on 2 November 2019.
-At the Migration Museum at The Workshop, 26 Lambeth High Street, London SE1 7AG.
+At the Migration Museum at The Workshop, 26 Lambeth High Street, Lambeth, SE1 7AG.
 Nearest stations: Vauxhall, Lambeth North, Westminster or Waterloo.
 Open: 10.30am–4.30pm.
 Tickets: £5 (includes entry to all exhibitions).
 Book online at the Migration Museum website.

 For a guide to what else is on in London this November, click here.